 Figure 16.
-Mollino and Moncalvo, photo-montage of Turin Horse Racing.
-(Archivi BCA, Politecnico di Torino.
+Mollino and Moncalvo, photomontage of Turin Horse Racing (Archivi BCA, Politecnico di Torino.
 Fondo Carlo Mollino).

-The possibility to digitize a wooden model, to put it in the real context and to compare with other designs are new digital tools which allow a new approach in the history of architecture but also in the process of improvement of Cultural Heritage.
-We can assign an important and objective-metric role to wooden model as a part of the design process.
-Due to its experimental nature, this project is susceptible to changes and improvements in the various phases (from the survey through the out-puts’ one till the musealization).
+The ability to digitise a wooden model, display it in a real context and compare it with other designs highlights the potential of new digital tools and invites a new approach to the history of architecture and the treatment of cultural heritage objects.
+By creating an array of reproductions and representations, we can assign an important and objective/metric role to the wooden model as a part of the design process.
+Due to its experimental nature, this project is susceptible to changes and improvements in the various phases (from the survey through the outputs until musealisation).

-In the survey phase, always remaining in the field of photogrammetry, could be interesting to implement the photographic campaign, using an endoscopic camera, or a compact camera (smaller than a reflex) to take picture of hardly accessible parts (ex. courtyards).
+In the survey phase of photogrammetry, it could be interesting to use an endoscopic camera or a compact camera (smaller than a reflex) to take pictures of difficult-to-access areas such as courtyards.

-In the processing phase, considering the nature of point clouds as not structured entities (without topology, nor semantic discretization) and, on the contrary, the nature of BIM, that requires “smart” relationships among components, some progresses could be made, so that derived parametric geometry better fits the surveyed reality-based geometry.
+In the processing phase, considering the nature of point clouds as unstructured entities lacking topology or semantic discretisation and, in contrast, the nature of BIM, which requires ‘smart’ relationships among components, some progress could be made to ensure that the derived parametric geometry better fits the surveyed reality-based geometry.

-Dedicated plug-ins, such as GreenSpider for Revit [25], could be a good choice to translate points into native reference snaps aimed to allow elements modelling with much more precision instead of a simple tracing out.
+Dedicated plug-ins, such as GreenSpider for Revit [25], could be a good choice for the translation of points into native reference snaps, which would make it possible to model elements with much more precision than can be achieved by tracing.

-The output phase is probably the richest one: the use of different representation techniques, the overlapping of different documents (historical photos, photos of the maquette and original drawings) could be very interesting (fig. 15).
+The output phase is probably the richest one: the use of different techniques of representation and the overlapping of different documents (e.g. historical photos, photos of the maquette and original drawings) could be very interesting (Figure 15).

-This “mixed technique” envisages a relationship between the virtual reality of the model reconstruction and the physical reality of the material of the studied object.
+This ‘mixed technique’ envisages a relationship between the virtual reality of the model reconstruction and the physical reality of the material of the studied object.

-These interconnections between different realities brings to a better knowledge and to a more precise analysis.
+These interconnections between different realities can lead to greater insights and more precise analyses.

-The use of digital technologies applied to Cultural Heritage allows us to obtain digital copies of wooden models which can be published in virtual museum but also can be used by scholars to have a free access to an object which is difficult to handle and to move.
+The application of digital technologies to a cultural heritage object allowed us, in this case, to obtain digital copies of a wooden model that can be published in a virtual museum and can also provide scholars with free access to an object that is difficult to handle and to move.

-This experience pre-figurates new virtuous links between archival materials and digital interpretations, where the archive could take the role of a place of convergence between real and virtual.
+This experience pre-figures new virtual links between archival materials and digital interpretations, in which the archive could become a place of convergence between the real and the virtual.

-Even if it’s been developed for new buildings, we’ve seen that the typical BIM attitude to gather data about components and relate it by virtue of their self-awareness and semantics, can be successfully applied to architectural model as well.
-BIM is the perfect tool to create virtual and interactive archives linked to a digital model.
-An intelligent tool useful for the digital collection and preservation of archival documents.
+Although BIM was developed for new buildings, we’ve seen that the typical BIM approach, which involves the gathering of data about components within semantic relationships, can be successfully applied to the modelling of historical architecture.
+BIM is the perfect tool for the creation of virtual and interactive archives linked to digital models, and it represents an intelligent and useful tool for the digital collection and preservation of archival documents.

-A container able to make available at the same time drawings, documents, real and digital models, to different categories of users adapting to their different needs.
+The envisaged integrated and digitised archives provide a space in which drawings, documents and real and digital models can be made available to different categories of users and adapted to their different needs.

-The presented case is an experimental first step of a more complex study that aims to create a sort of digital model-museum, in which to insert all the historical information useful to tell the story of the evolution of the artefact over time, allowing users, through the use of personal devices, to live interactive and immersive experiences, through Virtual and Augmented Reality.
+The presented case is an experimental first step of a more complex study that aims to create a sort of digital model museum in which to insert all of the historical information that is useful for telling the story of the evolution of the artefact over time, providing users with live interactive and immersive experiences of virtual and augmented reality through their personal devices.